teamdeeson/codex/docs/working-at-deeson/maternity-paternity-and-shared-leave-guide.md

 Paternity leave is granted in addition to your normal holiday entitlement.
 Paternity leave must be taken in a single block of one or two weeks within eight weeks of the birth or adoption of the child.
 If the child is born early, it must be taken from the time of birth but within eight weeks of the expected date of childbirth.

 Ordinary paternity leave can start either from the date the child is born or placed for adoption or from a chosen number of days or weeks after that date.
 In addition, employees who are the father or partner have the right to take unpaid time off work to accompany expectant mothers on up to 2 antenatal appointments.

-To qualify for paternity pay you must have average earning at or above the lower earnings limit for the payment of National Insurance contributions.
+To qualify for paternity pay you must have met the statutory criteria set out by government and the requirements of the Deeson policy.

-- Statutory Paternity Pay is paid for a maximum of 2 weeks.
-It is paid at a flat rate laid down by statute or 90% of average weekly earning if this is less.

-- Statutory Paternity Pay will begin at the same time as your paternity leave commences and will be paid on the same date that your salary would have been paid and will be subject to deductions for tax, National Insurance and any pension contributions in the usual way.